He’s just sold his company for $22 million, and while he’s happy about the outcome — he’s flying blind when it comes to what to do with all that cash.

 Keep it simple, stupid.

-Depending on your income and financial literacy level, it might make sense to get yourself an advisor to help you alleviate the mental load.
+Depending on your income and financial literacy level, getting yourself an advisor to help you alleviate the mental load might make sense.

 But you absolutely can manage your money yourself, provided you follow a simple framework.